PassbirdCo/MetaKeepCodeSamples/lambda/voting/README.md

 ## Troubleshooting

-- `Idempotency Key Replayed` errors: if you are seeing this error while calling the API, ensure that you generate a new random Idempotency key.
+- `Idempotency Key Mismatched` errors: if you are seeing this error while calling the API, ensure that you generate a new random Idempotency key.
 For more information on Idempotency Key, refer to [this guide](https://docs.metakeep.xyz/reference/idempotency-key)

 ## Getting help and updates